EnesEmreDemir/ArrayMenu/README.md

 # Array Menu
-Array menu is a simple C program that contains number of operations which can be used on arrays.
+Array menu is a simple C/C++ program that contains number of operations which can be used on arrays.
 I created it to get better understanding of arrays and abstract data types.

 ## Operations
 #### 1. Display